cortexproject/cortex/docs/arguments.md

 - `distributor.accept-ha-samples`
    Per-user flag to enable handling of samples with external labels for identifying replicas in an HA Prometheus setup.
 This defaults to false, and is technically defined in the Distributor limits.

-- `distributor.accept-ha-labels`
+- `distributor.enable-ha-tracker`
-   Accept samples from Prometheus HA replicas gracefully (requires labels).
-Global (for distributors), this ensures that the necessarry internal data structures for the HA handling are created.
+   Enable the distributors HA tracker so that it can accept samples from Prometheus HA replicas gracefully (requires labels).
+Global (for distributors), this ensures that the necessary internal data structures for the HA handling are created.
 The option `accept-ha-samples` is still needed to enable ingestion of HA samples per user ID until that flag is defaulted to true.
-The cfg option is `&cfg.EnableHAReplicas` so the naming here is a bit confusing.

 ### HA Tracker